To me, “smell” can evoke powerful memories. Everyone remembers the smell of Crayola crayons. It is a powerful memory of youth as anything that exists.

-For me, the ideal toaster is a 4 slice metal toaster with a cleaning tray and made by a company which makes professional-grade cookware: All-Clad.
+For me, the ideal toaster is a 4 slice metal toaster with a cleaning tray and made by a company that makes professional-grade cookware: All-Clad.
 New for 2012, the All-Clad 4 slot toaster as about as good as it gets.
 You can toast 2 or 4 slices at a time with different toast levels for each pair of slices.
-The toast settings range from something which just barely seems to heat the bread to a “charred beyond recognition” level for when I want a peanut butter on toast with an extra crunch and a delightful charcoal aroma and tang.
+The toast settings range from something which just barely seems to heat the bread to a “charred beyond recognition” level for when I want peanut butter on toast with an extra crunch and a delightful charcoal aroma and tang.
 It is a little snug for bagels, but if I take a small slice out of the middle of the bagel, everything works just fine.
 It is not robotic, but neither am I. If you want to save space, an All-Clad 2-slot toaster is also available.

 Krups also makes a line of great looking and functional toasters.
-The Krups Silver Art toaster is part of their Silver Art line of small appliances which have a similar look.
-More importantly, it features a 8 settings for your preferred level of toasting and a high lift feature to handle small pieces of bread.
+The Krups Silver Art toaster is part of their Silver Art line of small appliances that have a similar look.
+More importantly, it features 8 settings for your preferred level of toasting and a high lift feature to handle small pieces of bread.
 The Krups Intuitive Digital Toaster has a digital configuration for precise toasting.
 It also has a defrost feature for those bagels you kept in the freezer.
 Krups toasters make an attractive addition to your kitchen.

 Another ideal toaster is a metal toaster that is made by a company that makes professional-grade refrigerators and ranges.
 With a design harking back to the streamline era, the Viking toaster line comes 2-slot and 4-slot configurations and comes in bold red and black finishes.